vanling/docs/configuration/users-roles-permissions/roles.md

    - **Admin Access** — Configures full access permissions to all project data and settings.
 5. Click on **Save** to confirm.

-Roles with _App Access_ enabled are created with some limited Permissions configured by default, so they can access the app and their own profile information.
-Roles that have neither _Admin_ nor _App Access_ enabled (such as the built-in _Public_ Role) are created with Public access permissions.

 :::tip

 Next, you will likely need to [configure the role's details](#configure-role-details) and